 Personnel Assigned: 142 (2 type 6 engines, 2 dozers, and 1 Frenchtown Fire Structure unit have been released for initial attack on the developing fire burning in the Arlee area).

 Resources on Fire: Fire engines from DNRC, Frenchtown, East Missoula, and private contractors; the Lolo Hot Shots, Crow Agency Type II Crew, Lone Peak Hot Shots, Deer Lodge Prison Crew and Grayback Type II Crew.
 Several pieces of heavy equipment are also in place (bulldozers, a pumper cat, and skidgines).

 Special Concerns: SAFETY of firefighters and the public is a primary concern.

 Closures: Mill Creek Road, Fred Lane, Junegrass Road, Bunchgrass Road, and the Frenchtown frontage road north of Interstate 90 is closed, except for fire personnel, residential traffic, and emergencies.

 Cause: Human, under investigation.

 Prevention Message: It’s HOT and DRY!
-A red flag warning is in effect from noon to 9:00 pm today.
+A red flag warning is in effect until 9:00 pm today.
 This red flag warning is also known as fire weather warning, which means, high fire danger with increased probability of a quickly spreading vegetation fire in the area.
-The public is reminded to be extremely cautious with all sources of ignition: equipment, lawn mowers, chains dragging, campfires and cigarettes.
+The public is reminded to be extremely cautious with all sources of ignition: equipment, lawnmowers, chains dragging, campfires and cigarettes.
 Be sure campfires are never left unattended and are out completely and cool to the touch before leaving.
 It only takes one spark.